LA Knight: United States Champion (2024–2025)

 Knight then began a feud with United States Champion Logan Paul, who he pinned in a triple threat match on the June 28 episode of SmackDown to qualify for the Money in the Bank ladder match on July 6, which was won by McIntyre.
 At SummerSlam on August 3, Knight defeated Paul to win the United States Championship.
 Throughout his reign, he successfully defended the title on SmackDown against Santos Escobar, against Ludwig Kaiser in Kaiser's home country of Germany, and in a triple threat match against Andrade and Carmelo Hayes at Crown Jewel on November 2.
 On the November 15 episode of SmackDown, Knight retained the title against Berto, after which he was attacked by a returning Shinsuke Nakamura.
 At Survivor Series: WarGames on November 30, Knight lost the United States Championship to Nakamura, ending his reign at 119 days.
 He received his rematch for the title on the January 10, 2025 episode of SmackDown, winning via disqualification after being attacked by Tama Tonga and Jacob Fatu of The Bloodline (led by Solo Sikoa, who replaced Reigns' leadership in mid-2024).
 However, Nakamura remained champion as titles do not change hands via disqualification unless stipulated.
 At Royal Rumble on February 1, Knight entered his first Royal Rumble match at number 29, where he eliminated Damian Priest before being eliminated by the returning AJ Styles.
 On the March 7 episode of SmackDown, Knight defeated Nakamura in a rematch to win his second United States Championship.
 On Night 1 of WrestleMania 41 on April 19, Knight lost the title to Jacob Fatu, ending his second reign at 43 days.
+At Backlash on May 10, Knight failed to regain the title from Fatu in a Fatal 4-Way match also involving Damian Priest and Drew McIntyre after interference from the debuting JC Mateo.